hpmicro/hpm_sdk/docs/en/sdk/samples/audio_codec/audio_loopback/README.md

 ## Project Configuration

-- In the file `CMakelists.txt`, set a matched audio codec type according to the development board schematic，e.g. "set(CONFIG_CODEC "sgtl5000")"
+- In the file `CMakeLists.txt`, set a matched audio codec type according to the development board schematic，e.g. "set(CONFIG_CODEC "sgtl5000")"

 ## Board Setting

+1. Choose one of the following audio input methods based on the board schematic:
-1. Connect audio player to the [audio input](lab_board_app_audio_input) interface on the audio codec chip
+    - Connect the music player to the LINE_IN interface of the onboard codec using a 3.5mm audio cable to record audio data.
+    - Use the onboard codec's microphone to record audio data.
-2. Connect headphone to the [headphone](lab_board_app_headphone) interface on the audio codec chip
+2. Connect headphone to the [headphone](lab_board_app_headphone) interface on the audio codec chip to play audio data

 ## Running the example